1kvsn/JS_core/Day 15 - auto-refresh/Higher Order Functions/projects/Closure.md

 	Here is a hint: http://jsfiddle.net/PuEy6/

 1. [EXTRA CREDIT] Write a function that takes another function\* as an argument and creates a version of the function that can only be called one time.
 Repeated calls to the modified function will have no effect, returning the value from the original call.
 How could you do this without using a closure?
 Is it even possible?
 How could you do this with a closure? \*Note: This original input function should *not* have any parameters.

+Closure calling method.
+How to remember what info is saved where!
+Dominant writing direction program.